zsunberg/CU-Computational-Methods-Planning/scope.md

-# Course Learning Outcomes
+# Scope of ASEN 3502: Computational Methods

-## Student Learning Outcomes
+## Learning Outcomes

 After taking the course, students should be able to:
 - Understand the role of computational methods in the modeling, simulation, design, and control of aerospace systems.